Hanging On: Ellie Goulding version

 In 2012, "Hanging On" was covered by English singer and songwriter Ellie Goulding for her second studio album, Halcyon.
 An alternative version featuring English rapper Tinie Tempah was released as a free download on 10 July 2012 via Goulding's SoundCloud page, serving as a promotional single for the album.
 The accompanying music video was directed by Ben Newbury and released on 13 July.

 Goulding's cover version was featured in the Gossip Girl episode "The Revengers", the Nikita episode "Til Death Do Us Part" and on the soundtrack to the 2013 film adaptation of The Host.
 In February 2013, the Living Phantoms remix of the song was used in the "From Ashes" live-action trailer for the PlayStation 3 video game God of War: Ascension.
 The remix of the song by I See MONSTAS was included on the soundtrack to the 2014 film adaption of Divergent in addition to the original version appearing in the film.

-Credits and personnel
+Personnel

-Credits adapted from the liner notes of Halcyon.
+Credits were adapted from the liner notes of Halcyon.